sahar90o/CRPP-website/content/authors/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include radiomics and deep learning methods for auto segmentation and outcome prediction in patients with brain metastasis.

 interests: